betaglot/plantabeta/docs/dev/Sequence.md

 ## Differentiate(Algorithm, Phrase)

 All algorithms are Phrases.
 "Phrase" is more commonplace than "Algorithm".
 Use "Phrase" instead of Algorithm to increase accessiblity to atheletes and other people who are averse to math.
-The purpose of Put(Plant) is not to convince people of the utility of mathematical **theory**, rather, it's to use math in **practice**.
+The purpose of PlantaBeta is not to convince people of the utility of mathematical **theory**, rather, it's to use math in **practice**.

 - ProbePhrase or Probe Algorithm